pkwak1/hello-world/README.md

 Hi World!

-I'm a newbie at coding, so I suck at it right now.
-Woo!
+I'm new to coding, but I'm trying my best.
+Woot!